-As a "value-added" service, the Academy provided all new exhibiting companies and selected others at AAO 2014 to receive an E3 – Exhibiting Effectiveness Evaluation.
-Last year all exhibiting companies were evaluated, and the previous year those between the top 50 in priority point order and new exhibitors.
+The Academy provided an E3-Exhibiting Effectiveness Evaluation as a "value-added" service to all new exhibiting companies and selected others at AAO 2014.
+All exhibiting companies were evaluated in 2013, and the top 50 companies in priority point order and new exhibitors were evaluated in 2012.

-This service is provided to help exhibitors acknowledge and reinforce what's working, and to identify what can be improved in your exhibiting program.
-The ultimate goal is to ensure your company gets maximum value and results exhibiting with the Academy, and to deliver a high-quality exhibit hall experience for meeting attendees.
+This service is provided to help exhibitors acknowledge and reinforce what’s working as well as to identify what can be improved in your exhibiting program.
+The ultimate goal is to ensure that your company gets maximum value and results exhibiting with the Academy in addition to delivering a high-quality exhibit hall experience for meeting attendees.

 - Exhibit presentation,

 Your personal report includes your overall area scores, individual question scores, evaluator comments, and photographs.
 To compare your relative performance, it includes average scores for your exhibit size and for all exhibitors evaluated.

 Please pay careful attention to yellow highlighted scores as these are areas where your exhibit scored lower than the show averages and exhibitors in your size category.

 A link to the report was emailed to AAO 2014 exhibitors evaluated in Chicago.

 To receive a link to your Exhibit Effectiveness Evaluation, email firstname.lastname@example.org.

 - “Thank you to the AAO for providing this service.
 It really helps us determine how our booth is being viewed by others.”

 - “Thank you so much for the evaluation.
 It has information that will help us make our booth more effective in 2013 and beyond.”